 Fabula Arts is a company that believes in the importance of a creative education.
 We also know that all young people are inherently creative.
 As such our aim is to provide inclusive opportunities for young people to experience the creative arts both in school and outside of school.
-We organise creative projects in schools which involve workshops in drama, art and creative writing, we run weekly youth theatre groups and holiday workshops and we deliver bespoke drama projects in schools.
+We organise creative projects in schools which involve workshops in drama, music, art and creative writing, we run weekly youth theatre groups and holiday workshops and we deliver bespoke drama projects in schools.
 In all of our work, however, Fabula Arts aims to put young people, community and storytelling at its heart.

 Director of Fabula Arts